The Local Lifting Property, Property FD, and stability of approximate representations: Applications to group stability

 We say that $\phi$ is \emph{algebraically $S$-complementable} if $\psi$ as above can be chosen to be a sequence $(\psi_n \colon \Gamma\to U_{l_n})_n$ of genuine representations with each $\psi_n$ in $S$.

 Finally, if $S$ is the family of all finite-dimensional representations, we just say \emph{complementable} and \emph{algebraically complementable}. \end{definition}

-Note that the operator norm, and also the normalized Schatten $p$-norms and Hilbert-Schmidt norm, are compatible normalized families in the sense of Definition \ref{comp}.
-The following lemma is implicit in \cite[Section 6.4]{Enders:2024aa} for the Hilbert-Schmidt norms.
+Note that the operator norm, and also the normalized Schatten $p$-norms and Hilbert--Schmidt norm, are compatible normalized families in the sense of Definition \ref{comp}.
+The following lemma is implicit in \cite[Section 6.4]{Enders:2024aa} for the Hilbert--Schmidt norms.

 \begin{lemma} With notation as in Definition \ref{comp}, the following are equivalent. \begin{enumerate}[(i)] \item $\Gamma$ is very flexibly $\mathcal{U}$-$S$-stable; \item every asymptotic representation of $\Gamma$ with respect to $\mathcal{U}$ is $S$-complementable. \end{enumerate} \end{lemma}